bimdata/documentation-old/doc_sphinx/tutorials/6_users.rst

 Member
 ---------------

-A Cloud member is at least member of one Project.
+A Cloud member is at least a member of one Project.

 User in the Project
 ===================